curability4apish/mspasswordgenerator/README.md

 ## Changelog
 * Remove memorability of `Main Key`

 This feature stores `Main Key` in plaintext in `localStorage` and poses security concern.
-So, the checkbox and access to localStorage has been removed.
-It's a trade-off for security.
+The checkbox and accessibility to localStorage has been removed as a trade-off for security.

 * Salting